Start Building for Free

 For $CIRCLE_OIDC_TOKEN_V2 its value depends on the trigger:

-• If the trigger is an inbound webhook then: "org/<organization_id>/project/<project_id>/user/<user_id>/vcs-origin/<vcs_origin>/vcs-ref/<vcs_ref>", a string, where organization_id, project_id, and user_id are UUIDs that identify the CircleCI organization, project, and user, respectively.
+• If the trigger is an custom webhook then: "org/<organization_id>/project/<project_id>/user/<user_id>/vcs-origin/<vcs_origin>/vcs-ref/<vcs_ref>", a string, where organization_id, project_id, and user_id are UUIDs that identify the CircleCI organization, project, and user, respectively.
 The user is the CircleCI user that caused this job to run.

 • Otherwise it will be: "org/<organization_id>/project/<project_id>/user/<user_id>/vcs-origin/<vcs_origin>/vcs-ref/<vcs_ref>", a string, where organization_id, project_id, and user_id are UUIDs that identify the CircleCI organization, project, and user, respectively.
-The user is the CircleCI user that caused this job to run. vcs_origin and vcs_ref are strings that identify the repo URL and reference to the change that caused the job to run.
+The user is the CircleCI user that caused this job to run. vcs_origin and vcs_ref are strings that identify the repository URL and reference to the change that caused the job to run.

 aud